Current News and Schedules can be found on our Facebook Page at #WGCDC

-Senior Food Box Program This program offers a free monthly food box valued at $50 and nutrition information for low-income Montgomery County residents over age 60.
+This program offers a free monthly food box valued at over $50, nutrition information, and service for low-income Montgomery County residents over age 60.
 Boxes contain canned fruits, vegetables, pasta, shelf-stable milk, peanut butter, juices, protein (canned tuna, fish, or meats), plus a 2-pound block of cheese.
-Monthly income limits for 2017 are $1,308 for a single person and $1,760 for a couple.
+Monthly income limits change annually.
 Distribution of boxes is once a month at the office and participants must register in advance.
 Applicants must present proof of age, Montgomery County residency, and household income (e.g. Social Security or pension award letter, W-2’s).
-Call the office at 215-657-3340 to register
+Call the office at 215-657-3340 to register.

 Beginning in 2019, we are certified as a distribution site for supplemental food as part of the federal Trade Mitigation Program.
 We distribute government food and donated food to our food program participants subject to availability.

 Willow Grove CDC partners with other local organizations to extend our impact in the community and make more services available.
 We are active members of Montgomery County Partners for Homeownership, Your Way Home, and MontCo Anti-Hunger Network.
 We co-host financial management and homebuyer classes with our colleagues at Genesis Housing, and offer VITA Volunteer